Yes, we’re nearing the end of my 7th annual 30-day trip around the world…but we’re not quite done yet!

 Created 12 years ago by a young guy who was disappointed with the late night food options after a night out at the bars, Fergberger has morphed into a Queenstown institution and a must visit when you’re in town.
 The restaurant is open 21 hours a day and you’ll find lines spilling out on the street during most of those hours.

-Tomorrow, a wrap-up of what has been a truly amazing trip.
+Tomorrow, I begin the long journey home after another 30-day whirlwind trip around the word.
+Here’s a final wrap-up of what has been a truly amazing trip.